dibley1973/StoredProcedureFramework/README.md

 * 0.3 This version supports stored procedures with Table Value Parameters.
 * 0.2 This version will support multiple RecordSets and will have a different API to version 1.0.
 * 0.1 This was the initial version which did not support multiple RecordSets.
 To enable multiple RecordSets to be supported alongside single RecordSets a break to the API is required.
 Development has stopped on this version but the code will remain available for use.

-## Documentation
-Documentation on how to use the *StoredProcedureframework* can be found here [https://github.com/dibley1973/StoredProcedureFramework/blob/master/UsingTheStoredProcedureFramework.md]

-## Nuget Package
-The library is available on NuGet, here: [https://www.nuget.org/packages/Dibware.StoredProcedureFramework/] and also here, for the EF extensions package [https://www.nuget.org/packages/Dibware.StoredProcedureFrameworkForEF/]

 ## Project Brief ##
 The aim of this project is to provide the following: